MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

    When using the OR operator, all conditions must be based on entities included in the relationship path.

    - You can create multiple rules to create different sets of customer records.
 You can combine groups to include the customers required for your business case.
 To create a new rule, select **Add rule**.
-Specifically, if you can't include and entity in a rule due to the specified relationship path, you have to create a new rule to choose attributes form it.
+Specifically, if you can't include and entity in a rule because of the specified relationship path, you have to create a new rule to choose attributes form it.

       :::image type="content" source="media/segment-rule-grouping.png" alt-text="Add a new rule to a segment and choose the set operator.":::

    - Select one of the set operators: **Union**, **Intersect**, or **Except**.

       - **Union** unites the two groups.
       - **Intersect** overlaps the two groups.
-Only data that *is common* to both groups is retained in the unified group.
+Only data that *is common* to both groups remains in the unified group.
       - **Except** combines the two groups.
-Only data in group A that *is not common* to data in group B is retained.
+Only data in group A that *is not common* to data in group B is kept.

 1. By default, segments generate the output entity containing all attributes of customer profiles that match the defined filters.
 If a segment is based on other entities than the *Customer* entity, you can add more attributes from these entities to the output entity.
 Select **Project attributes** to choose the attributes that will be appended to the output entity.